Ggjorven/Photon/BUILDING.md

     cd NanoNetworking
     ```

-2. Navigate to the scripts folder:
+2. (Optional) If you haven't already, install dependencies (using [vcpkg](https://github.com/microsoft/vcpkg)): -- TODO: Manual install [instructions](https://github.com/ValveSoftware/GameNetworkingSockets/blob/master/BUILDING_WINDOWS_MANUAL.md)
     ```sh
+    vcpkg install openssl
+    vcpkg install protobuf
+    ```

+3. Navigate to the scripts folder:
+    ```sh
     cd scripts/windows
     ```

-3. (Optional) If you haven't already installed the premake5 build system you can install it like this:
+4. (Optional) If you haven't already installed the premake5 build system you can install it like this:
     ```sh
     ./install-premake5.bat
     ```

-4. Choose what you want it build to:
+5. Choose what you want it build to:
     - Visual Studio 17 2022:
         ```sh
         ./gen-vs2022.bat